tidymodels/tidymodels.org-legacy/content/start/tuning/index.markdown

 ## Predicting image segmentation, but better {#why-tune}

-Random forest models are a tree-based ensemble method, and typically perform well with default hyperparameters.
+Random forest models are a tree-based ensemble method, and typically perform well with [default hyperparameters](https://bradleyboehmke.github.io/HOML/random-forest.html#out-of-the-box-performance).
 However, the accuracy of some other tree-based models, such as [boosted tree models](https://en.wikipedia.org/wiki/Gradient_boosting#Gradient_tree_boosting) or [decision tree models](https://en.wikipedia.org/wiki/Decision_tree), can be sensitive to the values of hyperparameters.
 In this article, we will train a **decision tree** model.
 There are several hyperparameters for decision tree models that can be tuned for better performance.
 Let's explore:

 - the complexity parameter (which we call `cost_complexity` in tidymodels) for the tree, and
 - the maximum `tree_depth`.

-Tuning these hyperparameters can improve model performance because decision tree models are prone to [overfitting](http://www.feat.engineering/important-concepts.html#overfitting).
+Tuning these hyperparameters can improve model performance because decision tree models are prone to [overfitting](https://bookdown.org/max/FES/important-concepts.html#overfitting).
 This happens because single tree models tend to fit the training data _too well_ &mdash; so well, in fact, that they over-learn patterns present in the training data that end up being detrimental when predicting new data.

 We will tune the model hyperparameters to avoid overfitting.
 Tuning the value of `cost_complexity` helps by [pruning](https://bradleyboehmke.github.io/HOML/DT.html#pruning) back our tree.
-It adds a cost, or penalty, to error rates of more complex trees; a cost closer to zero is more likely to result in an overfit tree, but a larger cost can result in the opposite problem, underfitting.
-Tuning `tree_depth`, on the other hand, helps by [stopping our tree from growing](https://bradleyboehmke.github.io/HOML/DT.html#early-stopping) after it reaches a certain depth.
+It adds a cost, or penalty, to error rates of more complex trees; a cost closer to zero decreases the number tree nodes pruned and is more likely to result in an overfit tree.
+However, a high cost increases the number of tree nodes pruned and can result in the opposite problem&mdash;an underfit tree.
+Tuning `tree_depth`, on the other hand, helps by [stopping](https://bradleyboehmke.github.io/HOML/DT.html#early-stopping)  our tree from growing after it reaches a certain depth.
 We want to tune these hyperparameters to find what those two values should be for our model to do the best job predicting image segmentation.

 Before we start the tuning process, we split our data into training and testing sets, just like when we trained the model with one default set of hyperparameters.
 As [before](/start/resampling/), we can use `strata = class` if we want our training and testing sets to be created using stratified sampling so that both have the same proportion of both kinds of segmentation.